Maryina Roshcha District: History

 Between 1851 and 1882, railroad construction isolated Maryina Roshcha from Moscow (south) and Ostankino (north).
 In the 1880s, a French real estate developer signed a long-term lease with the Sheremetev family, cleared the trees, and leveled the area for cheap low-rise construction, creating the rectangular grid of streets and alleys that still exists today.
 However, they did not bother to set up water supply or a sewage system.
 The proximity of railroads quickly attracted industrialists like Gustav List, who built factories on the edges of Maryina Roshcha.
 Wooden houses were occupied by workers of these factories, including an ethnic minority of Mordvin laborers, who settled in the area in 1901.
 The existing orthodox church of Unexpected Joy was built by public subscription in 1899-1904 and operated continuously through the Soviet years.

-Maryina Roshcha, located outside the Moscow city limits, was inadequately policed by the country administration.
-This attracted shady persons, and the area was considered a criminal ghetto, especially after World War I and Russian Civil War, when law-abiding men were drafted and perished in the army, and the Bolshevik administration expropriated all livestock from the residents.
+Maryina Roshcha was considered a criminal ghetto, especially after World War I and Russian Civil War, when law-abiding men were drafted and perished in the army, and the Bolshevik administration expropriated all livestock from the residents.
 The area remained unsafe until the 1960s.
 The post-World War II Maryina Roshcha underworld was featured in The Meeting Place Cannot Be Changed mini-series.